DrkXo/Android-Social-Media-Application/README.md

-# Android-Social-Media-Application
+# Android Social Media Application
-> Final year project of B.tech in C.S.E.
-In way of creating this project developer.android, GitHub, stackoverflow was our guide.
+> ***Final year project of B.tech in C.S.E.
+In way of creating this project developer.android, GitHub, stackoverflow was our guide.***

 ## System Installation Steps
 - Download our project from [Here](https://github.com/DrkXo/Android-Social-Media-Application).